cryptodevhub/site/wiki/defi.md

 Browsing through them you'll learn DeFi basics, work through tutorials and get exposed to various "Alpha Leaks" which will show you how you can increase your APY \(alongside associated risks\).

+## Justin Bram

+Justin Bram's [YouTube Channel](https://www.youtube.com/c/JustinBram) is a great way to stay on top of the latest developments in the DeFi ecosystem.
+Browsing through the videos you'll find in-depth DeFi Protocol reviews, interviews with builders in the space, DeFi news and more.

+**Protip**: There's also the [DeFi Innovation Discord](https://discord.gg/e8pQZWF485) you can join to get access to a vibrant community of DeFi enthusiast.

 ## DeFi Dad

 Watching DeFi Dad's videos on his [YouTube Channel](https://www.youtube.com/channel/UCatItl6C7wJp9txFMbXbSTg/) gives you the opportunity to peek over ones shoulder to see how DeFi products and protocols are used by end users.
 His Tutorial-style videos cover a wide range of topics with a focus on the Ethereum ecosystem.